Sadaananth/LanguageStat/README.md

 How to Use:
 =============

-1.Fork or Clone the repository to Local Machine
+1. Fork or Clone the repository to Local Machine

 2. Move to Folder `build`